jrlucier/eero_tracker/README.md

 - support for family profiles (pause/unpause switch) and assigning to Home Assistant "person" entities
 - support for rebooting the eero network
 - eero connection status and most recent upload/download speed test results
-- config_flow to allow all configuration through the Home Assistant UI
+- config_flow to allow all configuration through the Home Assistant UI (including eero.session setup)
-- config option to also track devices that are not wireless (default is wireless only)

 ## See Also